Alaska's Fiddling Poet

 umbrella of Nomadic Productions.

-Recent highlights?
+Highlights from the past five years?
 Here's his essay in the Sept./Oct.
 2015 issue of Poets & Writers magazine.

 December 27, 2015 -January 1, 2016, Ken played the amazing Woodford Folk Festival in Australia.